Vaping and Juul Lawsuits

 After thousands of vaping illnesses and dozens of deaths have been reported due to vaping related lung illnesses, the American Medical Association has called for a ban on these products.
 The Centers for Disease Control and Prevention (CDC) identified vitamin E acetate, an additive in some THC-containing e-cigarettes, to be associated with many of these illnesses and deaths.

-Juul labs holds 70% of the vaping product market and is at the center of many lawsuits and federal investigations.
+In early 2019, Juul Labs held 70% of the vaping product market.
+The company is currently at the center of many lawsuits and federal investigations.
 The Juul lawsuits allege that the company targeted young people, including minors.
 The lawsuits also allege that the company failed to warn consumers that their vaping products contain nicotine.
 Juul is also being accused of promoting its vaping products as healthier alternatives to cigarettes.
 Juul vape pen use, often called Juuling, has been linked to lung damage and death among young people.